craftcms/docs/docs/2.x/sections-and-entries.md

 # Sections and Entries

-## Entries

-Entries hold the content that you want to display on your web pages.
+Entries generally hold the content that you want to display on your web pages.
 Each entry has an Author, a Post Date, an Expiration Date (if desired), a status (enabled or disabled), and of course, content.

-You can also create drafts of entries that live alongside the current live version of the entry.
+You can also create drafts of entries that live alongside the current live version of the entry, and you’ll also be able to view and revert to past versions of the entry.

-Typically each entry will have a stake in its own primary URL on your site, though Craft can fetch any entry from anywhere if your template needs it.
+Generally each entry will have a stake in its own primary URL on your site, though any entry can be fetched from anywhere if your template needs it.

 ## Sections

-Before you can create entries, you must create Sections to contain them.
-In each Section you can define the following:
+Before you can create entries, you must create “sections” to contain them.
+Each section lets you define the following:

 * Whether entries in the section have URLs
 * What the entries’ URLs should look like
 * Which template should get loaded if an entry’s URL is requested
+* Which locales entries in the section should target (if you’re using Craft Pro with more than one site locale)
+* Which locales should be enabled by default for new entries (if you’re using Craft Pro with more than one site locale)
 * What types of entries should be available in the section, and which fields each of those entry types should have

-If you're using Craft with multiple sites then you can also define in your Section:

-* Which sites entries in the section should target
-* Which sites are enabled by default for new entries

 To create a new section, go to Settings → Sections and click the “New Section” button.

 ### Section Types

 Not all sections are created equal.
-Craft has three different types of sections:
+Craft actually has three different types of sections:

 #### Singles